 Does Medicare Cover Sleep Apnea?

-Sleep apnea is a medical condition that causes side effects that range from mildly annoying to downright dangerous.
-It’s believed that sleep apnea affects tens of millions of people across the world, and in the United States, obstructive sleep apnea is a concern for adults of all ages, although men are affected more frequently than women.
+It is believed that sleep apnea affects tens of millions of people across the world.
+In the United States, obstructive sleep apnea is a concern for adults of all ages, although men are affected more frequently than women.

 TIP: Read our companion blog on how to fall asleep fast even when you’re not tired.